XGRIDS Pro Guide™ / Module 9: LCC Studio

 Creating a Single Scene Project

-- Open LCC Studio and click Create.
-Select Single Scene Reconstruction from the mode options.
+1. Open LCC Studio and click Create.
+Select Single Scene Reconstruction from the mode options (top row in the dialog).
 Use Single Scene for projects captured in a single session without Map Fusion requirements.

-- Add the scan data folder under Ground Data.
-LCC Studio reads the device type from the folder contents and displays it in the interface.
+3. Add the scan data folder under Ground Data.
+LCC Studio reads the device type from the folder contents and displays it next to the Ground Data label (shown as "PortalCam" in the screenshot).

-- Set Quality.
+4. Set Quality.
 Standard is the correct starting point for all first-attempt processing.
 Use Fast only for previews.
 Use Slow for final deliverables requiring maximum visual fidelity.
+The three options appear under Reconstruction Settings in the right panel.

-- Set Max Gaussian Splats.
-The Estimated RAM bar in the interface shows projected VRAM usage as you adjust this value.
-Stay within the bar for your GPU.
+5. Set Max Gaussian Splats.
+The Estimated RAM bar in the upper left shows projected system memory usage as you adjust this value.
+The Estimated VRAM bar in the upper right shows projected GPU memory usage.
+Stay within both bars for your system.
 For consumer GPUs, stay under 25M in single-scene mode to avoid VRAM overflow, memory failure, or degraded reconstruction quality.
+If either bar turns red, the project exceeds available capacity and reconstruction will likely fail.
+Reduce this value or increase system resources before proceeding.

-- Configure Advanced Settings if needed.
+7. Configure Advanced Settings if needed.
 SLAM Mode: Robust for most environments.
 PPR: Normal for indoor, Low for outdoor.
 RTK Data: Auto (default) or Disabled if RTK is causing instability.
+Start-to-End Loop Closure: enable only if the scan returned to its starting point.
+Exposure Optimization (labeled "beta" in the interface): enable when the scan dataset contains both indoor and outdoor environments to compensate for camera exposure differences between zones.

 Processing time at Standard quality is approximately 20 minutes of compute per 1 minute of scan duration.
 A 5-minute scan takes roughly 100 minutes to process.
 A 20-minute scan takes roughly 7 hours.
 Plan accordingly before starting.